 This misconception arose from the fact that research has revealed that citronella essential oil can be an excellent mosquito repellent, particularly in specific mixtures.
 So the essential oil works, but the candles don’t.

-The reason for this is that the candle’s scent isn’t as concentrated as the essential oil’s.
-Add in the fact that you might have the air conditioner on or a breeze blowing, and the smell fades in the air, rendering it entirely ineffective as a mosquito repellant.
+This is because the candle’s scent isn’t as concentrated as the essential oil’s.
+Add in the fact that you might have the air conditioner on or a breeze blowing, and the smell fades in the air, rendering it ineffective as a mosquito repellant.
 A few candles will not be enough to provide a strong enough odor to discourage mosquitoes.

-Candles, as an added bonus, are a type of light.
+Candles, as a bonus, are a type of light.
 While most of them emit a yellowish light that mosquitoes dislike, they are also extremely warm, so insects may be drawn to them, contradicting the aim of citronella.

 So, with or without citronella — or any other advertised “mosquito repelling” aroma in candles – your candle will perform the opposite of what you desire.